lumicks/pylake/docs/tutorial/fdfitting.rst

     fit.plot("Control", 'k--', np.arange(2.0, 5.0, 0.01), plot_data=False)

-Note how we use the square brackets to select the parameters belonging to condition 1 and 2 using the data set names.
-This collects the parameters relevant for that particular experimental condition.

 It is also possible to obtain simulations from the model directly.
 We can do this by calling the model with values for the independent variable (here denoted as distance) and the parameters required to simulate the model.
 We obtain these parameters by grabbing them from our fit object using the data handles::